 Plane crash survivors Crystal, Melissa, and Jen are new characters, having been upgraded from background to lead this season.
-This meant that Parris got to put her own stamp on their wardrobes, taking inspiration from '90s magazines and catalogs (which she kept stashed at her parents' house), as well as TV shows from the era such as Friends and Seinfeld.
+This meant that Parris got to put her own stamp on their wardrobes, taking inspiration from '90s magazines and catalogues (which she kept stashed at her parents' house), as well as TV shows from the era such as Friends and Seinfeld.
 “This was really nice to get to do because so much of what we see of the Yellowjackets [showcased prominently in season one] is already established,” she says.

-She admits developing a soft spot for Crystal (Nuha Jes Izman), even though she prefaces that by saying: “That is like picking a favorite child!
-I don't want to say she's my favorite, but her closet was so fun because I got to make a lot of the clothes.”
+She admits developing a soft spot for Crystal (Nuha Jes Izman), even though she prefaces that by saying: “That is like picking a favourite child!
+I don't want to say she's my favourite, but her closet was so fun because I got to make a lot of the clothes.”
 Parris explains: “She has a love of theatre, so we had a custom ‘Music Man’ graphic tee made for her.
 Her little denim and corduroy floral jumper was made for her.
 We even knit sweaters for her, which is so hard to get to do in a TV timeline, because TV moves so fast.”

 However, the most impactful looks are yet to come.
 Parris reveals that some of the breakdown artists (creatives who work behind the scenes to fake all the damage on a character's costume) from HBO’s The Last Of Us worked with her team on Yellowjackets.
 “They came in for the second half of the season, and you'll really see, near the end, these girls get even more desperate and decrepit in their clothing.
 The last couple of episodes is where you'll see just how grimy they get.”
 Nélisse confirms this: “Every morning on set it would be like, ‘There’s no use of even washing on this show anymore.’”
-However, she says this helped her and her fellow castmates to get into character: “With the disheveled, worn, torn-out clothes, you just immediately feel like you're not yourself.”
+However, she says this helped her and her fellow castmates to get into character: “With the dishevelled, worn, torn-out clothes, you just immediately feel like you're not yourself.”

 We also get to meet some new characters in the present-day storyline, such as adult Lottie (Simone Kessell) and Van (Lauren Ambrose), as well as citizen detective-slash-unassuming millionaire Walter (Elijah Wood).
 “The nice thing about getting to do two storylines is really figuring out who these people were in the middle — like what fills the space between somebody that we know in the 1990s, and then somebody of 2022/2023.”

 Lottie, after a traumatic stint in a psychiatric hospital as a teenager, is now an “intentional community leader” who promotes spirituality and equality whilst also happening to wear a Rolex, as pointed out by Natalie (Juliette Lewis).
 Parris explains she was super collaborative in working with Kessell on Lottie’s wardrobe.
-“She doesn't wear the same color as her community, which is this very specific, heliotrope purple.
-We made sure she stood out in these golden, rich yellows and orange colors, to really have her pop on screen because she is their leader.”
+“She doesn't wear the same colour as her community, which is this very specific, heliotrope purple.
+We made sure she stood out in these golden, rich yellows and orange colours, to really have her pop on screen because she is their leader.”
 She laughs before adding, “Lottie would not wear purple.
 We would always joke about that in our fittings.
 Lottie would never!”

 Parris admits that the show is full of such Easter eggs: “We sprinkle clothing items amongst different cast members throughout the season, to confuse the audience on purpose.”
 In that case, surely there’s more to the “purple people” than what meets the eye, right?
-“I don't know if this community is actually more menacing than we are aware of,” Parris says of the cult, whose costumes were inspired by the Netflix documentary Wild Wild Country, which follows a sunset color-wearing cult from the ‘70s.
+“I don't know if this community is actually more menacing than we are aware of,” Parris says of the cult, whose costumes were inspired by the Netflix documentary Wild Wild Country, which follows a sunset colour-wearing cult from the ‘70s.
 “That’s something that only the writers know!
 But what's exciting is just to get to dye a bunch of clothes this gorgeous purple, and then mix them up and give men women's blouses.”
-Parris explains the color was chosen for its gender neutrality.
+Parris explains the colour was chosen for its gender neutrality.
 “It was nice to see a ruffle here, or a puff sleeve on a dude.
 It was really just about keeping it feeling equal so they could grab a blouse and a pair of pants from the community closet, wear them, and there's no judgment.”

 So, what’s left to come?
-Parris says she’s most excited for people to see “a very special, wonderful moment between Misty and Walter.”
+Parris says she’s most excited for people to see “a very special, wonderful moment between Misty and Walter”.
 For Nélisse, she’s keen for audiences to see her and her castmates “go feral” (which could explain the distressed clothing), and alludes to “a lot more traumatic scenes,” suggesting viewers “bring a box of tissues.”
 She adds, “It’s not necessarily going to be a fun watch, but I think it’ll touch a lot of people.”

-Whilst the details aren’t yet finalized for season three, Parris confesses: “I'd love to return as long as there aren't scheduling conflicts.
+Whilst the details aren’t yet finalised for season three, Parris confesses: “I'd love to return as long as there aren't scheduling conflicts.
 I will happily be on a plane to Vancouver in a heartbeat!”
 This is something echoed by Nélisse: “We love Amy so much… She gave us so much space as actors to find our own creative voices.”